emanuel12324/century.js/README.md

 `<script src="http://www.synergytechhosting.com/century/century.min.js"></script>`

-and call it like so:
+and call it like so (you can also download the files in the repository and use them instead):

 `<script>century(parent, element);</script>`